jamf/Jamf-Switcher/README.md

 # Jamf Switcher
 <p align="center"><img src="/../assets/images/Jamf%20Switcher-512x512.png" width="256" height="256"></p>

-Jamf Switcher is an app which points either Jamf Pro applications or your default browser to a particular Jamf deployment & is configured by Self Service Bookmarks.
+Jamf Switcher is an app which points either Jamf Pro applications or your default browser to a particular Jamf deployment and is configured by Self Service Bookmarks.

 # Usage
 1. Within Jamf Pro, navigate to Settings > Self Service > Bookmarks